ArmanTheParman/Parmanode/README.md

 The software also comes with helpful information, including links to various articles on my website, armantheparman.com, so that Bitcoiners keep learning more about Bitcoin and how to be safely self-sovereign.
-Information on how to connect various wallets to the node is provided.
+Information on how to connect various wallets to the node is provided, altough, Parmanode gives options connects the wallet for the user in the background.
+For example, in the Parmanode Sparrow menu, you can choose an option to connect Sparrow to your own node, a Fulcrum/Electrum server on the same computer, or to your own Fulcrum/Electrum server via Tor, or to an external computer via Tor.
+All the configuration is done automatically.

-The most basic usage would be an internal drive to sync, running the latest version of Bitcoin Core, and connecting Sparrow Bitcoin Wallet or Specter Desktop Wallet directly to the node on the same computer.
+The most basic usage would be an internal drive to sync the Bitcoin blockchain, running the latest version of Bitcoin Core, and connecting Sparrow Bitcoin Wallet or Specter Desktop Wallet directly to the node on the same computer.

-While I tried to avoid it, for now, Mac users who wish to use Fulcrum will need to run it in a Docker container.
-It has been made very easy, just follow the wizard menu options.
+While I tried to avoid it, for now, Mac users who wish to use Fulcrum will follow the wizard menu options.
+Connecting me be problematic, so I recommend for now that Mac users use Bitcoin Core and Sparrow on the same computer, and let Parmanode connect the two.
+If you want to use Sparrow or Electrum with an Electrum Wallet, the better way would be to use a Linux machine, at least for now.

 ## DRIVE STRUCTURE